lukehesluke/metareg/README.md

 Running
 -------

-From the root directory, run
+From the root directory, run, with python 3:

     python main.py

-Note that this should be python 3
+Strings to match and to not match can be found in, respectively:

+    good_strings.txt
+    bad_strings.txt

+Settings like probability distributions and time spent on searching can be found in:

+    metareg/settings.py